ardatan/graphql-tools/docs/source/schema-stitching.md

 How should these resolvers be implemented?
 When we resolve `User.chirps` or `Chirp.author`, we want to _delegate_ to the relevant root fields.
 To get from a user to the user's chirps, for example, we'll want to use the `id` of the user to call `Query.chirpsByAuthorId`.
 And to get from a chirp to its author, we can use the chirp's `authorId` field to call the existing `Query.userById` field.

-Resolvers for fields in schemas created by `mergeSchema` have access to a handy `delegateToSchema` function (exposed via `info.mergeInfo.delegateToSchema`) that allows forwarding parts of queries (or even whole new queries) to one of the subschemas that was passed to `mergeSchemas`.
+Resolvers for fields in schemas created by `mergeSchemas` have access to a handy `delegateToSchema` function (exposed via `info.mergeInfo.delegateToSchema`) that allows forwarding parts of queries (or even whole new queries) to one of the subschemas that was passed to `mergeSchemas`.

 In order to delegate to these root fields, we'll need to make sure we've actually requested the `id` of the user or the `authorId` of the chirp.
 To avoid forcing users to add these fields to their queries manually, resolvers on a merged schema can define a `fragment` property that specifies the required fields, and they will be added to the query automatically.